 - It’s OK to ask to move to fewer hours at work.

-- It’s OK to take a week-long vacation if we need to.
+- It’s OK to take an occasional week-long vacation and unplug.

-- It’s OK to ask to work from home.
+- It’s OK to ask to work remotely from time-to-time.

 - It’s OK to take a month of unpaid leave while you raise a child.